roeszler/toptails/README.md

 The feel and function of the wireframes is the initial framework of the site.
 It is intended to show stakeholders and potential clients early concepts before any coding started.

-Contained as [TopTails Wireframe.pdf](assets/images/TopTailsWireframe.pdf) documentation is a visualisation of the layout and simple colouring intended for the site.
+Contained in the [TopTails Wireframe.pdf](docs/assets/images/TopTailsWireframe.pdf) document is a visualisation of the layout and simple colouring intended for the site.

-The wireframes are intended to convey :
+The wireframe are intended to convey :
 - An indication of the various elements and positions of these in relation to each other.
 - The actions / content that gets priority via it's location on the screen, actions, animations and embedded interactivity.
 - What is encountered at different stages of the site.